 Reader’s note: As an avid reader in retirement, I leave my impressions of various works here.
 The review is entirely my own.
 This site is not monetized and does not take donations; all images presented here are for identification purposes only and are copyrighted by the respective publishers.
+(Update October 2021): I have been reading, but took some time off of the website to chill and vacation – I’ll add book reports this fall as I go back through my reading list).

 Archived book reports can be found at the following links- For book reports in the second half of 2020, please click here: for the 1st half of 2020, click here.
 For the second half of 2019, click here.
 For earlier archives (Sept.
 2017 to Aug.
 2019), click here.